ixari1/ixari1.github.io/README.md

-this is a website, daniels hounds are ransacking me help!!!!!!!!!!!!!!!!!
+this is a website i didnt know what to do with so i just made it a gallery for my cat, Kida